Euchie23/Squid_Fest/Squid_Concentration_Analysis/3-Data_Mining/README.md

 - **Tissue-Wise Temporal Regression Modeling**
 - **Multivariate & Machine Learning Approaches**
 - **Visualization Outputs**
+    * Icons to represent the source of each pollutant that are incorprated into the        graphs

 ### 🎓 Skills & Techniques Demonstrated